National Board Certification

 Online NBPTS Support Program

-WSU is launching an online NBPTS support program for the 2008-2009 academic year targeted toward teachers whose location prevents them from pursuing National Board Certification.
+WSU offers an online NBPTS support program targeted toward teachers whose location prevents them from pursuing National Board Certification.
 WSU has recognized the need to provide a National Board support program for teachers not located close to a university who would otherwise invest many hours traveling to and from cohort meetings.